ztyyLV/web-twain-docs/indepth/development/upgrade.md

 ## Update the Product Key

 The Product Key needs to be updated when your current license is no longer valid (expired, for example) or when you upgrade across major versions.
-The Product Key is set using the global API `Dynamsoft.DWT.ProductKey` and the change is only effective before [creating `WebTwain` instances]({{site.indepth}}features/initialize.html#creating-the-webtwain-instance).
+The Product Key is set using the global API `Dynamsoft.DWT.ProductKey` and the change is only effective before <a href="{{site.indepth}}features/initialize.html#creating-the-webtwain-instance" target="_blank">creating `WebTwain` instances</a>

 In most cases, you can just make the change in the file `dynamsoft.webtwain.config.js` .